-Boris Johnson’s speech in Dudley was a starter in announcing the UK Government’s fiscal recovery plan, the main course being served up by Rishi Sunak tomorrow, but Johnson’s words haven’t wet the appetite in anticipation for the chancellor’s key speech leaving many feeling unfulfilled.
+Boris Johnson’s speech in Dudley was a starter in announcing the UK Government’s fiscal recovery plan, the main course being served up by Rishi Sunak tomorrow.
+But Johnson’s words haven’t wet the appetite in anticipation for the chancellor’s key speech leaving many feeling unfulfilled.

 Mr Flynn said of Johnson’s speech: “The plans fail to live up to the moment when transformative change is needed.
-The prime minister ignored Scotland and the other devolved nations – failing to deliver any significant new money for jobs.”
+The Prime Minister ignored Scotland and the other devolved nations – failing to deliver any significant new money for jobs.”

 In his speech Johnson praised the importance of the union in helping combat the devastation wrought by coronavirus saying; “when you look at the whole effort you can see the absolutely vital role of that union and that partnership.”
-The PM went on to praise the armed service and the “might” of the UK treasury in relation to the statement.
+The PM went on to praise the armed services and the “might” of the UK treasury in relation to the statement.

 Mr Flynn went on to say: “The economy requires action on a massive scale rather than more spin from Boris Johnson and Dominic Cummings.

-“Unlike the UK government, the Scottish Government has put forward ambitious plans to kickstart our economy by injecting nearly £80billion in a real recovery plan.”
+“Unlike the UK Government, the Scottish Government has put forward ambitious plans to kickstart our economy by injecting nearly £80billion in a real recovery plan.”

-SNP Finance Secretary Kate Forbes recommended an £80billion recovery plan last week which she encouraged the UK government to consider and, if choosing not to take up the SNP’s recommendation, Forbes urged Westminster to grant Scotland “additional powers” to produce an economic recovery plan of its own.
+SNP Finance Secretary Kate Forbes recommended an £80billion recovery plan last week which she encouraged the UK Government to consider and, if choosing not to take up the SNP’s recommendation, Forbes urged Westminster to grant Scotland “additional powers” to produce an economic recovery plan of its own.